adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 - [Final validation using Assurance](#final-validation-using-assurance)

 ## Overview
-This hands-on tutorial provides end-to-end instructions on how to migrate from sending data to Analytics to sending data to the Edge Network using the Edge Bridge mobile extension.
+This tutorial covers how to use the Edge Bridge extension as a drop-in solution to migrate from an existing Analytics implementation to sending data through the Edge Network to Analytics.

 ```mermaid
 graph LR;